On the Fragility of Contribution Score Computation in Federated Learning: Threat models, attacks, and system formalization

-In this section, we present our envisioned scenarios along with the corresponding threat models and show how an adversarial client can craft its model update to manipulate the contribution scores (increasing its own or decreasing someone else's) computed by the server.
-The used notations are summarized in Table~\ref{tab:not}.
+In this section, we present i) our envisioned scenarios along with the corresponding threat models, ii) show how an adversarial client can craft its model update to manipulate the contribution scores (increasing its own or decreasing someone else's) computed by the server, and iii) formalize our system model.
+The notations used are summarized in Table~\ref{tab:not}.